TimBest/travel-blog/_posts/_drafts/2022-06-28-serengeti-animals-place.md

 ## Highlights
+We saw so many animals - listed out in order on a different post.
+It was incredible.
+Below are some photos and highlights!

+{% include image-gallery.html folder="/assets/images/2022-06-28-serengeti-animals-experience-photos/Animal Highlights" %}

 Here are some of our highlights:
 - Watching a mother leopard and her cub in a tree, with the cub playing with the food from a recent hunt
 - An elephant family with particularly young babies (less than 2 weeks) who were exploring the bushes while adults ate calmly.
 The babies were goofing around, running at each other, and less confident in walking.
 The adults had this dynamic of "let you play a little, but intervene when you get too hyper"